Pronunciation at university: A case study

 Ningbo University in eastern China is ranked in the top 10% of universities in China.
 The Faculty of Foreign languages has 350 English majors who use Clear Pronunciation 1 and Clear Pronunciation 2.

 All first year students in the English department of Ningbo University have to pass a module called English Pronunciation.
 The aim of this module is to improve the clarity and intelligibility of students’ spoken English.
 In the final exam, students have to read aloud a list of sounds, words, sentences and paragraphs and are assessed on their accuracy.
 This exam paired with daily performance assessment makes up the final grade.
 This course has traditionally been taught using textbooks with detailed descriptions of phonetics and pronunciation theory.
-Last year, the department introduced the digital resources Clear Pronunciation 1 (CP1) and Clear Pronunciation 2 (CP2) into the curriculum.
+Last year, the department introduced the digital resources CP1 and CP2 into the curriculum.
 The programs were used in two ways: in class and at home.

 In class

-In class, Clear Pronunciation was used as a supplementary tool to the university’s textbook pronunciation instruction.
+In class, CP1 and CP2 were used as supplementary tools to the university’s textbook pronunciation instruction.
 Each class began with an introduction to the sounds from CP1 followed by the theory of pronunciation and in class practice.
 Any activities students did not finish in class they would have to complete at home for homework.

 At home

-Clear Pronunciation became a useful tool to use at home for two main reasons.
+CP1 and CP2 became useful tools to use at home for two main reasons.
 One was to encourage self study.
 The program was assigned for independent learning and practice.
 The teacher would assign a number of units or exercises for the students to complete as homework before the next week and they would use class time to go over any difficulties the students came across.

-Secondly, as CP is attached to the Admin Panel (the administrative platform included with all Clarity programs), teachers could track students’ usage and progress through the program.
+Secondly, as both CP programs are attached to the Admin Panel (the administrative platform included with all Clarity programs), teachers could track students’ usage and progress through the program.
 This way, they could use CP and their ‘informal’ daily assessment, instead of just class participation and this would contribute to the final grade of the module.

 Results